AsBuiltReport/AsBuiltReport.VMware.Horizon/README.md

 Open a PowerShell terminal window and install each of the required modules.

-:warning: VMware PowerCLI 13.2 or higher is required.
+:warning: VMware PowerCLI 13.2 is required.
 Please ensure older PowerCLI versions have been uninstalled.

 ```powershell
 install-module VMware.PowerCLI -MaximumVersion 13.3 -AllowClobber